FRITZ!Box 5491 Service - Knowledge Base

 - FRITZ!Box Cable, LTE; and fiber optic models cannot be used as IP clients.

-- FRITZ!OS 6 or later is installed on the IP client.
+- FRITZ!OS 6 or later is installed on the FRITZ!Box that you want to set up as the IP client.

 1 Setting up the router